Szymon Hołownia: Political views

-Hołownia has expressed support for the core political principles of Poland, such as parliamentary democracy, sovereignty, rule of law, civil society, separation of powers and political pluralism.
-He emphasizes the importance of the country's political transformation after 1989, though considers some of its effects to be negative.
+Hołownia has expressed support for parliamentary democracy, sovereignty, rule of law, civil society, separation of powers and political pluralism.
+He emphasizes the importance of Poland's political transformation after 1989, though considers some of its effects to be negative.
 He emphasizes the role of local governments.
 He regards the Constitution of Poland as the supreme and indisputable legal act on which the president's conduct is based.
-He is critical towards the First Cabinet of Mateusz Morawiecki and Second Cabinet of Mateusz Morawiecki.
-He disapproves of the long-term impacts of the Constitutional Court crisis and considers changes in the judiciary carried out by Law and Justice to be unconstitutional.
-He does not want to be associated with any of political currents (left, right or other), assuming that agreements and common goals can be found with representatives of all views.
-He positively assesses Poland's membership in NATO, European Union and Weimar Triangle.
-He supports Poland's good relations with Ukraine.
+He was critical towards the First Cabinet of Mateusz Morawiecki and Second Cabinet of Mateusz Morawiecki.
+He disapproves of the long-term impacts of the 2015 Polish Constitutional Court crisis and considers changes in the Judiciary of Poland carried out by Law and Justice to be unconstitutional.
+He does not want to be associated with any political ideology, assuming that agreements and common goals can be found with representatives of all views.
+He supports Poland's membership in NATO, European Union and Weimar Triangle.
+He supports Poland's good relations with Ukraine and the Baltic states.

-He proposes a referendum on increasing the health premium in order to repair health care in Poland.
+Hołownia has proposed a referendum on increasing the health premium in order to repair health care in Poland.
 According to Hołownia, Poland should allocate 7% of GDP for this purpose.
 He points out the need to make the doctors' work lighter and to expand telemedicine services.
+He has suggested handing over hospitals with their revenues to the Voivodeship governments in order to improve the quality and availability of services, as elected councillors would be responsible for them.
+He supports expanding public transport connecting rural Poland with voivodeship capitals.

+Hołownia supports depoliticization of state companies.

-He suggests handing over hospitals with their revenues to the Voivodeship (sub-national) governments in order to improve the quality and availability of services, as elected councillors would be responsible for them.
-In his opinion, a National Climate Council should be set up to develop a plan for Poland to achieve climate neutrality by 2050 under the European Green Deal, including a move away from coal energy.
-He considers the water crisis as one of the main ecological problems of Poland.
-He is a supporter of renewable energy.
+He supports the creation of a National Climate Council to develop a plan for Poland to achieve climate neutrality by 2050 under the European Green Deal, including a move away from coal energy.
+He considers the water crisis and deforestation for biomass main ecological problems of Poland.
+He is a supporter of renewable and nuclear energy.

+Hołownia supports expanding public housing and lowering bank margins to bring down the cost of living and has stated that he would veto any act establishing housing loan subsidies for banks.

+Hołownia supports military spending as a way to increase economic growth, saying that half of the military spending needs to be made in Poland, as opposed to the United States and South Korea.

+Hołownia is opposed to gay marriage, preferring the legalization of same-sex civil unions.
+He has stated that Third Way would follow "a rule of voting according to one's conscience" if such question was brought up.

+Hołownia supports a phone ban in primary schools.